Preprocessing : dada2

 In case you are working with 18S sequences, you will have better assignments using PR2 or EukRibo especially if you are interested in protists.

 The following code downloads dada2 formatted silva reference databases.
-If you are not comfortable with it, you can simply download the reference database files from your web browser here and here.
+If you are not comfortable with it, you can simply download the reference database files from your web browser here.

 # R stop downloading after timeout which is